Common Cat Questions Answered

-As well as being a method of communication, staring is also a sign of a close bond between you and your cat, as they are unlikely to hold eye contact with someone they don’t like or trust.
+As well as being a method of communication, staring is also a sign of a close bond between you and your cat.
+Cats are unlikely to hold eye contact with someone they don’t like or trust.

-If they slowly blink while looking at you, then that means they love you even more, as they trust you enough to close their eyes in your presence.
+If a cat blinks slowly while looking at you, then that means they love you even more, as they trust you enough to close its eyes in your presence.
 If you want to show them you love them too, try returning the gesture by slow-blinking back.

 Why does my cat rub his face against me?

 By rubbing their heads and cheeks against those of their friends, cats leave behind a scent that helps remind them that this moggy shares their group scent and can be trusted.
-They do this with their human friends too, as well as the occasional item of furniture or toy to make sure their environment smells familiar.
+They do this with humans too, as well as the occasional item of furniture or toy to make sure their environment smells familiar.

 Is my cat a healthy weight?